The rise and fall of Little Red Dots could be driven by the environment: Physical properties

+We therefore adopted a traditional approach based on a composite of AGN and stellar emission to study tLRD.
+As discussed in Sects.~\ref{sec:phot} and \ref{sec:discussion2}, this object does not satisfy the optical criteria for LRDs.
+According to the current BH$^*$ model, the optical continuum emission is associated with a dense gas envelope surrounding the central engine (e.g., \citealt{Inayoshi2024}, \citealt{deGraaf2025}, \citealt{Naidu2025}).
+If this envelope were present in the tLRD, an additional component would be required in the fitting.
+However, tLRD likely no longer hosts this envelope, given its flatter optical continuum.
+This, as further discussed in Sect.~\ref{sec:discussion2}, may indicate an early step in the transition towards a normal AGN or an LRD, characterized by the absence of the gas envelope.
+An unobscured, broad-line AGN model is therefore the most adequate for the tLRD, given that the general LRD population does not present dust emission in the infrared bands (e.g., \citealt{Casey2024}, \citealt{Setton2025}).

+Furthermore, a UV and optical decomposition of our data would be inaccurate since we cannot spectroscopically probe the V-shaped inflection point (see, however, \citealt{deGraaf_review}, who fit the gas envelopes of a sample of 36 LRDs).

-Figures \ref{fig:AGN_spec}, \ref{fig:BBG_spec}, and \ref{fig:SAT1_spec} show the best-fitting models from both codes overlaid on the data; Table~\ref{tab:fitting} lists the values for the different physical parameters.
-The two codes give consistent results, pointing to the tLRD and BBG being $\sim10^9\,M_\odot$ sources and SAT1 being the less massive source in the group ($\sim10^8\,M_\odot$).
-Even if \texttt{Dense Basis} does not consider the emission from the AGN, the $M_\star$ is only slightly overestimated with respect to the value reported by \texttt{Bagpipes}.
-The tLRD host is the source that shows the highest level of attenuation, with $\sim 0.7$ mag.
-Overall, the properties of this tLRD are not difficult to reconcile with traditional models, compared to those found for many LRDs (e.g., A$_v>1-2$ mag, $M_\star >10^{10}\,M_\odot$; see \citealt{Gentile2024}, \citealt{Tripodi2024}, \citealt{Merida2025}).
+Figures \ref{fig:AGN_spec}, \ref{fig:BBG_spec}, and \ref{fig:SAT1_spec} show the best-fitting models from both codes overlaid on the data and Table~\ref{tab:fitting} lists the values for the different physical parameters.
+The two codes yield consistent results, indicating that the tLRD and BBG are $\sim10^9\,M_\odot$ sources, while SAT1 is the less massive source in the group ($\sim10^8\,M_\odot$).
+Although \texttt{Dense Basis} does not consider AGN emission, the $M_\star$ is only slightly overestimated compared with the value reported by \texttt{Bagpipes}.
+The tLRD host exhibits the highest level of attenuation, approximately $ 0.7$ mag.
+Overall, the properties of this tLRD are relatively straightforward to reconcile with traditional models, in contrast to many LRDs (e.g., A$_v>1-2$ mag, $M_\star >10^{10}\,M_\odot$; see \citealt{Gentile2024}, \citealt{Tripodi2024}, \citealt{Merida2025}).
 In terms of their SFRs, the tLRD shows the highest value, followed by the BBG, and lastly SAT1.
-These values, together with the SFHs (see Sec.~\ref{sec:sfhs}), reflect the star-forming nature of the system, as also suggested by the presence of emission lines in their spectra.
+These values, together with the SFHs (see Sec.~\ref{sec:sfhs}), reflect the star-forming nature of the system, consistent with the presence of emission lines in their spectra.